rklasen/programming-challenge/README-Solution.md

     DataProcessor --> DataProcessingStrategy : uses
 ```

 Choosing which `Result` type to return is the task of the `Strategy`.
+If the `Strategy` returns an empty `Optional`, the `DataProcessor` will return an empty `Optional` as well.
+If the `Strategy` can not correctly parse some table data (e.g. if the data is not numeric), it will throw an exception.

 ## Results